 - How may my life change after treatment?

 What to expect after brain cancer treatment

-- Behavioral and cognitive (mental) problems, such as forgetfulness
+- Behavioral and cognitive (mental) problems, including forgetfulness

 - Motor and balance problems